 Have you noticed bleeding gums when you floss or brush your teeth?
 Are you concerned about sore gums?

-Bleeding gums is one of the most common signs of gum disease.
+Bleeding gums are one of the most common signs of gum disease.
 It is a common dental problem that many people overlook.
 Gum pain, sore gums, and bleeding gums are often present in patients who have gingivitis, an early stage of gum disease.
-Columbia, SC dentist, Tom Trinkner, DDS treats bleeding gums, gum disease and gingivitis with periodontal therapy.
+Your dentist in Columbia, SC treats bleeding gums, gum disease, and gingivitis with periodontal therapy.
 Dr. Tom Trinkner has seen many patients with this common dental issue.

 What Causes Bleeding Gums?